TimMonko/napari-ndev/docs/tutorial/02_easy_ML.md

 ## Training/Predicting using the viewer

 We can train and predict with machine learning classifiers on individual images in the viewer.
-This is useful for intially determining a useful feature set prior to training in batch.
+This is useful for initially determining a useful feature set prior to training in batch.

 1. Switch to the `Viewer` tab
 2. Select the channels that you want to use for training.
 For morphology, you want to select at least AF488 (phalloidin), but it may also be useful to select other signals that fill the cell.
 Play around!
 3. Press the `Train classifier on select layers using label` button.
-In a few seconds your classifier should be finished trianing!
+In a few seconds your classifier should be finished training!
 4. `Predict using classifier on selected layers` button to add the results immediately to the viewer.

 As you can see, there is likely some errors that need to be corrected for: